Have you ever cut and paste an object from one photo to another and been frustrated that it doesn’t look real?

 Select Subject will make an automatic selection based on Photoshop’s best guess.
 Select and Mask will take you straight into the Select and Mask workspace.
 Let’s head there.

 Your image might disappear when you enter the Select and Mask task space.
-A solid color may appear over the top or the checkered transparency indicator like I have.
+A solid color may appear over the top of the checkered transparency indicator as I have.
 Bring the transparency slider down on the right to allow the image to show through.

 Choose one of the selection tools available in the workspace.
 You can either use this tool to make a selection or press the Select Subject button that appears in the Options bar.

 It might not make a perfect selection but you can make adjustments with the selection tools.
 For example, grab the quick selection tool and choose whether you want to add or subtract in the options bar.
 Then, click and drag around the areas you need to fix.